MakeITmoreSecure/parken-MH/README.md

 This project aims to showcase the bad security on the parken-mh API / endpoints.
 Actually this allows me to track my friends & family across the city.

+# /!\
+THIS IS JUST A SHOWCASE AND NOT MEANT TO BE USED AS AN ATTACK OR ANYTHING ELSE.
+USE AT YOUR OWN RISK - WE TAKE NO RESPONSIBILITY !
+# /!\

 # Track_Me
 this can be used to track a single plate